Click here to register!

-The offering for Spring 2018 will be Navigating Conversations on Diversity and Social Justice being offered twice on Monday, February 26 from 3:30-5pm and Wednesday April 18 from 1:00-2:30pm.
+The offering for Fall 2018 will be Class on Classism being offered on Friday, November 30, 2018 from 2:00pm-3:30pm.
 This offering can also be requested specifically for your club, department, or office!
 Please find the request form at bit.ly/cmeprequests.

 Have thoughts or suggestions on trainings you would like to see?
 Contact email@example.com at anytime.
 We would love to hear from you!

 Join us for an introductory training that explores indigenous identity in the United States and the ongoing impacts of colonialism on indigenous people and people of color at large.
 Participants will walk away with a greater understanding of the relationship between indigenous peoples and the United States as well as tools to decolonize in everyday ways.